Marc S. Schneider, M.D.

-Here is how I recommend you take NZWP: It is instantized so you can mix it in just 5 ounces of water and drink it right after you workout.
-You can also mix it into a tablespoon of yogurt, or peanut butter, or almond butter and eat it as a pudding desert.
+Here is how I recommend you take NZWP: It is instantized so you can mix it in just 5 ounces of water and drink it right after your workout.
+You can also mix it into a tablespoon of yogurt, or peanut butter, or almond butter and eat it as a pudding dessert.
 By creating a pudding or toffee you trick your brain into thinking it is a full meal even though you are consuming very little calories.
 I personally love the strawberry or coconut flavor mixed with almond butter.

 I would also highly suggest that you supplement your diet with a high potency Omega-3.
 For most people, it will not only have an amazing effect on their mood, but it will satisfy your DHA needs, and help your physical recovery after exercise.